 Once a vessel is registered, the vessel will be given a ‘vessel registration number’ and the vessel details will be placed on the public vessel register.
 Once a vessel has been issued a registration number, that vessel retains its number while it is a commercial vessel.
 The operator is issued a Certificate of Registration (COR) for the vessel.
 Contact us for information from the vessel register.

-All vessels listed in the Fisheries (Satellite Vessel Monitoring) Regulations 1993 are required to carry and operate an Automatic Location Communicator (ALC).
-You can apply to register an ALC online or alternatively you can submit a manual application to FishServe with the fee.
-If the ALC has not been registered previously, you are required to submit a Supplier Declaration Form completed and signed by the supplier of the ALC with your application to register your ALC.
+All vessels listed in the Fisheries (Geospatial Position Reporting) Regulations 2017 are required to carry and operate a Geospatial Position Reporting device (GPR).
+You can apply to register a GPR online or alternatively you can submit a manual application to FishServe with the fee.
+If the GPR has not been registered previously, you are required to submit a Supplier Declaration Form completed and signed by the supplier of the GPR with your application to register your GPR.
 The supplier declaration can be posted, faxed or emailed to FishServe.
-A list of the standards required is availble from the MPI website.
+A list of the standards required is available from the MPI website.